waveform-computing/rastools/docs/rasextract.rst

    list the available interpolation algorithms

+.. option:: -a
-.. option:: -a, --axes
+.. option:: --axes

    draw the coordinate axes in the output

+.. option:: -b
-.. option:: -b, --color-bar
+.. option:: --color-bar

    draw a color-bar showing the range of the color-map to the right of the output

+.. option:: -H
-.. option:: -H, --histogram
+.. option:: --histogram

    draw a histogram of the channel values below the output

+.. option:: -c CMAP
-.. option:: -c CMAP, --colormap=CMAP
+.. option:: --colormap=CMAP

    the colormap to use in output (e.g. gray, jet, hot); see :option:`--help-colormaps` for listing

+.. option:: -p PERCENTILE
-.. option:: -p PERCENTILE, --percentile=PERCENTILE
+.. option:: --percentile=PERCENTILE

    clip values in the output image to the specified percentile

+.. option:: -C CROP
-.. option:: -C CROP, --crop=CROP
+.. option:: --crop=CROP

    crop the input data by top,left,bottom,right points

+.. option:: -i INTERPOLATION
-.. option:: -i INTERPOLATION, --interpolation=INTERPOLATION
+.. option:: --interpolation=INTERPOLATION

    force the use of the specified interpolation algorithm; see :option:`--help-interpolations` for listing

+.. option:: -t TITLE
-.. option:: -t TITLE, --title=TITLE
+.. option:: --title=TITLE

    specify the template used to display a title at the top of the output;
    supports ``{variables}`` produced by :option:`rasinfo -p`

+.. option:: -o OUTPUT
-.. option:: -o OUTPUT, --output=OUTPUT
+.. option:: --output=OUTPUT

    specify the template used to generate the output filenames; supports ``{variables}``, see :option:`--help-formats` for supported file formats.
 Default:
    ``{filename_root}_{channel:02d}_{channel_name}.png``

+.. option:: -e
-.. option:: -e, --empty
+.. option:: --empty

    if specified, empty channels in the output (by default empty channels are ignored)